Here are some of the very best materials and resources that we found to be invaluable during our homeschooling experience!

 Placement texts available as part of program in the event that the student has some prior knowledge.

-There are some ads and if you want to get the full non-ad version, you have to pay a subscription fee (at this writing, it is$79.99 for the full year or 12.99 per month; they also have a 1/2 year subscription option as well).
+There are some ads and if you want the free version, or to get the full non-ad version, you have to pay a monthly subscription fee.

 There is much debate online which is the best language program and style of teaching and according to those folks, Duolingo may not bring the learner to a fully conversational level BUT, the learner will definitely become very proficient (as I've witnessed first hand!).